awmckinley/config/modules/sysopt/README.md

 # System Optimization

-> [!ABSTRACT] Summary
-> Keeps a system running efficiently and free of clutter.
+Software to keep a system running efficiently and free of clutter.